You are here:

 Causing Actual Bodily Harm.

-the Crim Crimes Act and acquit from the same accordingly.
+(a) of the Crimes Act and acquit from the same accordingly.
 Moreover, I find the accused guilty of the second count of Assault Causing

 Actual Bodily Harm, contrary to Section 275 of the Crimes Act and convict him to the same accordingly.